marcopalladino/Solar-Calculator/README.md

 # Solar-Calculator
 Eletric conversion an Tools to dimension Solar Panel System for your purpose.

+# Esempio di metodo realizzato
+'
-* Watt calculation from given parameters VOLT AMPERE nPanel                           (1)
+/** Watt calculation from given parameters VOLT AMPERE nPanel                           (1)
  * <p>
  * Longer description.
 If there were any, it would be    (2)
  * here.
  * <p>
- * Cicci belli che siete avrete 2 metodi a testa da fare!
+ *
  *
  * @param  dA Ampere.
  * @param  dVolt Panel Volt.